tailscale/tailscale/api.md

 }
 ```

-#### `POST /api/v2/domain/:domain/dns/nameservers` - replaces the list of DNS nameservers for a domain
+#### `POST /api/v2/tailnet/:tailnet/dns/nameservers` - replaces the list of DNS nameservers for a tailnet
-Replaces the list of DNS nameservers for the given domain with the list supplied by the user.
+Replaces the list of DNS nameservers for the given tailnet with the list supplied by the user.
-Supply the domain of interest in the path.
+Supply the tailnet of interest in the path.
 Note that changing the list of DNS nameservers may also affect the status of MagicDNS (if MagicDNS is on).

 ##### Parameters